keyvank/tsp/src/1-build.md

 Assuming we define a voltage of 5.0V as 1 and a voltage of 0.0V as 0, a wire is driven with a strong 0, when its voltage is very close to 0 (E.g 0.2V), and it's a strong 1 when its voltage is close to 5 (E.g 4.8V).
 The truth is, the transistors we build in the real world aren't ideal, so they won't always give us strong signals.
 A signal is said weak when it's far from 0.0V or 5.0V, as an example, a voltage of 4.0V could be considered as a weak 1 and a voltage of 1.0V is considered as a weak 0.
 Type-P transistors that are built in the real world are very good in giving out strong 0 signals, on the other hand, Type-N transistors give out very good 1 signals.
 Using the help of those two types of transistors at the same time, we can build logic gates that give out strong output in every case.

+## Primitives

+In our digital circuit simulator, we'll have two different types of components: Primitive components and components that are made of primitives.
+We'll define our components as primitives when we can't describe them as a group of smaller primitives.

-Given these models, we can simulate Type-N and Type-P transistors as follows:
+As an example, we can simulate Type-N and Type-P transistors as primitive components:

 ```python=
 class NTransistor: